SAERI-Datacenter/ckanext-docs/03-CKAN_installation_cutomised_extensions.md

 **REMEMEBER** that everytime a metadata file is imported to CKAN the `. /ckan_add_dataset.py` METADATA_FILENAME.csv MUST be RUN

 Run this program ONLY to delete all recently-added datasets.
-This is intended to allow you to delete datasets which were added mistakenly or during testing, but keep all older ones.
+This is intended to allow you to delete datasets which were added by mistake or during testing, but keep all older ones.
 The cut-off date is configured inside the code so you will need to edit it.

     ./ckan_delete_dataset.py